 Geographic maps of Internet infrastructure are commonly employed by network owners for two particular tasks.
 First, they are useful to network engineers as interface tools in the monitoring and control of traffic flows and network performance.
-Second, they are used as promotional tools to demonstrate to potential customers how extensive and capable their networks are, and are conceptually very similar to airline route maps found in the back of in-flight magazines.
-The geographic visualisation techniques employed can vary substantially, including interactive 3D globe representations and dynamic maps that update in real-time.
+Second, they are used as promotional tools to demonstrate to potential customers how extensive and capable their networks are.
+The cartographic techniques employed can vary substantially, including interactive 3D globe representations and dynamic maps that update in real-time.